 In Waking Up, Sam returns to the wisdom of Buddha and the teachings of Advaita Vedanta while also bringing science into the mix.
 It’s perfect for someone who still believes there is something more than just what science tells us, at least when it comes to consciousness and the mind, yet doesn’t want to rely on faith alone.

 Sam writes: What we need to become happier and to make the world a better place is not more pious illusions but a clearer understanding of the way things are.

 Reading the book opened my eyes to so many things that I was previously blind to; it showed me how to test everything I have ever heard about mindfulness on myself and see if it’s real.
 I happen to be a very curious person and when I hear someone offering to teach me something I blindly follow them and usually almost drown myself in the ocean of their beliefs.

 I highlighted passages in the book that most inspire me and I often come back to them when I am in doubt about something, or simply when I don’t feel mindful and present.

 If you only know Sam as one of the New Atheists (alongside Dawkins, Dennet, and Hitchens), or as someone who challenges your beliefs about free-speech and free will, you know little about what Sam is about.

-On his podcast, Waking Up, he often has guests join him in the discussion on topics such as meditation, consciousness, Buddhism and mindfulness.
+On his podcast, Making Sense, he often has guests join him in the discussion on topics such as meditation, consciousness, Buddhism and mindfulness.

 Here are just some of the conversations that might interest you: